eshwar7565/CS359-PROJECT/README.md

-# Getting Started with Create React App
+# Getting Started with Our App

 ## Available Scripts

+Pull this repository using git to you local machine using [git clone](https://github.com/eshwar7565/CS359-PROJECT.git) \

+cd  CS359-PROJECT

 In the project directory, you can run: